adamxm/ricopili/README.md

-Ricopili MANC
+Ricopili MANC Version 3e
+Adam Maihofer
+amaihofer@ucsd.edu

+Version history
 V3e - Jun 15, 2016 -  Analyst initials and disease name no longer hard coded
 V3d - Jun 15, 2016 - Included PCA and GWAS steps in the master script
 V3c - Jun 7, 2016 - Updated master script for interpretability
 V3b - Jun 6, 2016 - Reference data cluster centers variable may have pointed to wrong location, now fixed.
 V3a - May 31, 2016 - Ancestry plots now have legend
 V3 - May 20, 2016 - Now includes PCA calculation (within ancestry group)

-V2a - May 19, 2016 - Added an extra script that produces a list of subjects within each ancestry group

-V2 - May 18, 2016 - Removed MAF and info score quality filters for determining 'qc1' and 'qc1f' data.
+V2a - May 19, 2016 - Added an extra script that produces a list of subjects within each ancestry group V2 - May 18, 2016 - Removed MAF and info score quality filters for determining 'qc1' and 'qc1f' data.
 Removed 'bg' and 'bgs' genotype outputs.
 Removed parallel job modification (set to 0 after failure) setting from the imputation step of the imp_dirsub script.
 V1 - May 16, 2016 - Initial release

-Adam Maihofer
-amaihofer@ucsd.edu

 Installation:
 The user should download the ricopili files in rp_bin, then follow the instructions on